Thorsten O. Zander: Scientific career

 Leibniz Institute for Knowledge Media, from Tübingen, he conducted a research on the implications of passive BCI in education as an aiding tool meant to combat boredom through adaptive and personalized learning.

 After cooperating with a robotics study with the Max Planck Institute, he joined Bernhard Schölkopf's postdoctoral workgroup, where he further focused on developing machine learning algorithms in the context of passive BCI.
 Here, he helped to improve and stabilize the initial methodology and became more determined to work on human-computer interaction bottlenecks.

-When returning to the Technical University of Berlin he researched the autonomous detection of user models through passive BCI.
+When returning to Technische Universität Berlin he researched the autonomous detection of user models through passive BCI.
 In the study, an implicit cursor control experiment demonstrated the adaptation of a computer to the users by decoding their expectations in real time.

 The topic became Zander's main research interest and is now called neuroadaptive technology.
 His publications address the ethical considerations of this innovation, as it implies potential threats to the privacy of thought and ownership.
 In 2020, he obtained a full Professorship for Neuroadaptive Human-Computer Interaction department at Brandenburg University of Technology.